Chip Lindsey: Troy

 Lindsey became quarterbacks coach under Larry Blakeney for the 2010 season where he coached Sun Belt Freshman of the Year Corey Robinson, who threw for 3,707 yards with 28 touchdowns and 15 interceptions while leading the No. 37 passing offense in the country.

 Southern Miss

 Under coach Todd Monken, Lindsey was named the offensive coordinator at The University of Southern Mississippi in 2014.
-In 2015, the Golden Eagles finished the season 9–5, 7–1 in C-USA play to be champions of the West Division.
+In 2015, the Golden Eagles finished the season 9–5, including 7–1 in C-USA play, as the champions of the West Division.
 The 2015 team also finished 12th in the nation in total offense.
 They represented the West Division in the Conference USA Football Championship Game where they lost to Western Kentucky University.
 They were invited to the Heart of Dallas Bowl, where they were defeated by Washington.

 Arizona State

 In December 2015, it was announced that Lindsey would be named the new offensive coordinator at Arizona State University for the 2016 season.
-Arizona State would finish the 2016 season at 5-7, while averaging over 33 points per game and 11th in the nation in red zone offense.
+Arizona State would finish the 2016 season at 5–7, while averaging over 33 points per game and 11th in the nation in red zone offense.